Malathals/Angular-Mystore/myStore/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This application provides users with a seamless shopping experience by offering a list of products to browse, add to the cart, and purchase.
+It includes various features such as product browsing, viewing product details, adding items to the cart, and proceeding with payment.

+Key Features:

+    Browse Products: Users can view a wide range of products available in the store.
+    View Product Details: Users can click on any product to see detailed information, including images, descriptions, and price.
+    Add to Cart: Users can add products to their cart and adjust quantities before proceeding to checkout.
+    Cart Management: The cart page shows all selected products, their quantities, and the total price.
+    Payment: After adding products to the cart, users can proceed to the payment page, where they provide their personal and payment information.
+    Order Confirmation: Upon successful checkout, the user is presented with an order confirmation screen displaying their total price and a thank-you message.